openvswitch/ovs/Documentation/topics/dpdk/phy.rst

 When configuring a VF-based port, DPDK uses an extended devargs syntax which has the following format::

-    BDBF,representor=[<representor id>]
+    BDBF,representor=<representor identifier>

-This syntax shows that a representor is an enumerated eth device (with a representor ID) which uses the PF PCI address.
+This syntax shows that a representor is an enumerated eth device (with a representor identifier) which uses the PF PCI address.
-The following commands add representors 3 and 5 using PCI device address ``0000:08:00.0``::
+The following commands add representors of VF 3 and 5 using PCI device address ``0000:08:00.0``::

     $ ovs-vsctl add-port br0 dpdk-rep3 -- set Interface dpdk-rep3 type=dpdk \
-       options:dpdk-devargs=0000:08:00.0,representor=[3]
+       options:dpdk-devargs=0000:08:00.0,representor=vf3

     $ ovs-vsctl add-port br0 dpdk-rep5 -- set Interface dpdk-rep5 type=dpdk \
-       options:dpdk-devargs=0000:08:00.0,representor=[5]
+       options:dpdk-devargs=0000:08:00.0,representor=vf5

 .. important::